 Nestled in the very heart of the Alsia Mill estate, The Barn is a charming retreat for two.
-With a secluded garden, it is just perfect for al fresco dining during the summer months.
+With a private garden, it is just perfect for al fresco dining during the summer months.
 The Barn has been completely renovated, yet retains traditional features with exposed granite quoin work, beamed ceilings and original stripped pine floors.
 It's only a short drive from Sennen Cove, where you'll find surf, white sands and unforgettable sunsets.

 via six external granite steps to first floor stable door:

 open plan, exposed ceiling beams and stripped pine floorboards, sofa for two, TV/DVD, DAB radio/docking station, woodburner, dining table and four chairs, electric oven and ceramic hob, slimline dishwasher, washer/dryer, under counter fridge with ice box.
 Stairs down to the ground floor:

 large walk-in shower, WC, basin.

 large walled lawned garden, wooden garden furniture.

 parking for one car, The Barn can be booked with The Studio to accommodate four guests.
 Woodburner and electric radiators, given the age and granite construction of the property a dehumidifier is installed on the ground floor of the building, WiFi, one dog welcome, short breaks available.